 After moving to the East Coast of Singapore in 2005, Kate turned to yoga.
 Yoga was instrumental in helping Kate regain and maintain her health.
 Having begun yoga with significant physical restrictions, Kate believes that yoga is a great tool for everyone to feel and get better and it is with this belief that she set up the studio.

 Kate, her husband Tom, and her two beautiful children have moved back to South Africa in March 2016 to be nearer to her family.
-But this is not goodbye, she says, as she will come back to Singapore from time to time and we will see her on the mat at KPY again.
-Read about the full story of KPY below.
+But this is not goodbye, she says, as she still stays connected to many students and teachers at KPY.